 Becoming brave in our prayers is not about coming to Him with big prayer request but it’s about coming before the throne of Grace knowing you are His beloved and He is your Daddy!

 Have you seen the movie Remember the Titans?

 There’s a scene where the player comes to the coach and tells him how things are going to go down.
 The coach responds by reminding him what team he is on and who is in charge.
 The coach gets to the heart of the matter and asks, “Who’s your daddy?”

-As I read over Isaiah 45 this morning I could hear him saying to me in His most gently but authoritative voice,
+I read over Isaiah 45 this morning I could hear him saying to me in His most gentle but authoritative voice,

 It is I who made the earth and created mankind on it.
 My own hands stretched out the heavens; I commanded their starry hosts.”
 Isaiah 45:12